Indian Vegetarian Soul Food | Delicious, Easy Vegan & Vegetarian Recipes Powered by Indian Flavours

 Easy Rendang Tofu & Broccoli Bowls

+Easy Rendang Tofu & Broccoli Bowls are one of my favourite dinners!
 Did you know that an aromatic rending curry paste can be blitzed together in a matter of minutes?
-Throw everything into a blender and create a beautifully-fragrant curry paste that brightens up anything from tofu and seitan, to veggies, rice and noodles.
+Throw everything into a blender and create a beautifully-fragrant curry paste.
+It brightens up anything from tofu and seitan, to veggies, rice and noodles.

-A popular dish in both Malaysia and Indonesia, rendang is a fiery and richly-spiced non-veg curry that’s traditionally simmered for hours.
-The final result is absolutely packed with flavour.
+Rendang is a fiery and richly-spiced Malaysian and Indonesian curry.
+Simmer it low and slow until the flavours come to life.
+As a result, it’s packed with flavour!
 My version brings all the flavours I love about rendang such as sweet lime leaves, citrusy lemongrass and sour tamarind pulp together in a quick-fix marinade.

-All the spices are cooked slowly before being whizzed up in a blender to save time.
+Cook all the spices and then whiz it up in a blender to save time.
 Let me tell you now, this marinade smells HEAVENLY!
 The tofu and broccoli get to bathe in the warm spice paste for a while before crisping up under the grill.
-You can also roast it in the oven but I love the smoky barbecue-style finish it gets from being grilled.
+You can also roast it in the oven but I love the smoky barbecue-style finish you get from grilling.

 Press the tofu between absorbent kitchen paper and weigh it down with something heavy for 30 minutes.
 I find a few tins of beans do the trick.